C&F: Shipping term for cost and

 pairs of legs on each segment, and a tough exoskeleton.
 Crustaceans

-include lobster, shrimp, crab, and crayfish.
+include lobster, Shrimp, Crab, Lobster, and crayfish.
 Any of various

 predominantly aquatic arthropods of the class Crustacea, including